rtfmp/rtfmp.github.io/_posts/2015-04-27-boot-device-cisco-ucs.md

     commit
     exit

-The CIMC commandline is a no brainer if you have the love for command line and a minimal experience on IOS.
+The CIMC command line is a no brainer if you have the love for command line and a minimal experience on IOS.
 To do anything BIOS related- show or set, you enter the BIOS scope which I did in the first line using the command `scope bios`.
 I create the `create-boot-device` to create boot devices.
 Next, I entered into each device to do further settings.
 And to make change persistent, I run the `commit` command.

 Here I  display the  boot order settings that were created